KatjaGlassConsulting/SMILE-SmartSASMacros/docs/index.md

 Name |smile_pdf_merge
 Purpose |Merge multiple PDF files and create one bookmark entry per PDF file with PROC GROOVY and open-source Tool PDFBox Comment |Make sure to download PDFBOX, e.g. from here https://pdfbox.apache.org/download.html - the full "app" version Issues |"unable to resolve class" messages mean the PDFBOX is not provided correctly.
-"ERROR: PROCEDURE GROOVY cannot be used when SAS is in the lockdown state." means that your SAS environment does not support PROC GROOVY, for this the macro cannot run the groovy code.
+"ERROR: PROCEDURE GROOVY cannot be used when SAS is in the lock down state." means that your SAS environment does not support PROC GROOVY, for this the macro cannot run the groovy code.
 "WARNUNG: Removed /IDTree from /Names dictionary, doesn't belong there" - this message is coming from PDFBox.
 SAS Version |SAS 9.4
 Author |Katja Glass
 Date |2021-01-29